lostcatproductions/lostcatproductions.github.io/_posts/2022-08-26-all-the-plans.md

 Which has lead us to the DIP48 common board.
 There was once a very nice DIP48 board that could be made to drop into just about any socket, but they stopped making this a few years back.
 With just a small alternation of the power and ground pins we've been able to quickly create boards for Gary, Denise, Paula and "Skinny" Agnus.
 We already have a perfectly working Gary based on the Xilinx CPLD, but those re becoming hard to get, so we're making multiple designs.
  - common-ish board for Denise, "Skinny" Agnus, Paula and Gary
- - cool "flip-chip" design for more chop-like look
+ - cool "flip-chip" design for more chip-like look
  - possibility of including up to 16MB pSRAM
  - option to upgrade to AGA later